Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Control Overview

-The proposed architecture is composed of two sides with independent stability for their controllers, setting our control aside from other architectures requiring their controllers' stability to be coupled.
-The master interfaces with the users (i.e., medical personnel) by measuring the motion of the operator, and it provides back haptic and visual feedback from the replica side (Fig. \ref{fig:Overview}).
+The controller architecture comprises two sides with independent stability for their controllers, setting our control aside from other teleoperation architectures requiring their controllers' stability to be coupled \cite{babarahmati2021robust, Wen2022,ferraguti2015}.
+The master measures the motion of the user operator (e.g., medical personnel), using it as command input, and provides haptic and visual feedback from the replica side (Fig. \ref{fig:Controller}).
 The replica reproduces the operator's movements and interacts with the patients and environment.
-This controller can operate one or multiple arms across a variety of tasks by changing the end-effector mounted on the robots, as it is shown on the right side of Fig. \ref{fig:Overview}.
+This controller can operate one or multiple arms across various tasks by changing the end-effector mounted on the robots, as shown on the right side of Fig. \ref{fig:Controller}.
 It is worth noting that the arms can be either controlled independently or synchronised; notwithstanding the control modality, the stability of the two arms is independent, and their movements are synchronised, giving coordinated states for both effort and trajectory.
+Thus, we will present all the elements of the architecture for one robotic arm.